Automatic Door Service for Property Management

 - Mixed-use property groups

-- Retail and office combinations
+- Retail and office building combinations

 - Hospitality and tenant-facing managed assets